alexverboon/PSMDATP/README.md

     <img src="./media/small_psmdatp.png" alt="PSMDATP Logo" >
 </p>

-Welcome to the Microsoft Defender for Endpoints PowerShell module!
+Welcome to the Microsoft Defender for Endpoint PowerShell module!

 This module is a collection of easy-to-use cmdlets and functions designed to make it easy to interface with the Microsoft Defender for Endpoint API.